adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

 #### **So What**

-## 3. What are the top skills of data professionals?
+## 3. Which skills are most in-demand for data professionals?

 ### Skill: Power Pivot